Pevensie/m25/README.md

 runnable example in [`dev/m25_dev.gleam`](./dev/m25_dev.gleam).
 This will run against the Postgres database configured in the [`compose.yml`](./compose.yml) file.

+## Delivery Semantics

+M25 aims to deliver jobs at least once.
+If a job fails, either by returning an error, crashing, timing out, or failing to respond to heartbeats, M25 will mark the job as failed and retry according to the configured retry policy.

+Jobs that are stuck in an executing state will be cleaned up after a configurable timeout, and can be retried.

 ## Tables

 This driver creates tables in the `m25` schema to store jobs.